leeaburton/academic-kickstart/content/home/about.md

 +++

-# Biography
+# Hello :)

-Lee Burton is an international research fellow at the Université Catholique de Louvain in Belgium.
-His research predominantly involves the use of codes to simulate materials for solar panels, electronic devices and catalysts.
+I'm a scientist based in Belgium.
+My research mostly involves using codes to simulate materials for solar panels, electric devices and catalysts.

+Here you'll find 2 things.
+In Posts I want to keep snippets i've found useful on certain topics, like making nice 3D images.
+In Projects, you'll find side work that doesn't fit in with my day job.
+This way I have a place to build up knowledge bit by bit, rather than forgetting and having to start from scratch each time!

+I want to minimise redundancy, so if you're looking for papers head over to google scholar, random thoughts head over to twitter etc. Here will just be for stand-alone work stuff... apologies if it's sometimes a little rough around the edges!